 top of page

-The five senses of Forest Bathing (Shinrin-yoku) will help you to engage with nature in a mindful and immersive way:
+The five senses of Forest Bathing or 'Shinrin-Yoku' will help you to engage with nature in a mindful and immersive way:

 SIGHT – Observing the vibrant greens of leaves, dappled sunlight filtering through trees, the movement of branches, or the intricate patterns of bark.